 The advertising features or channels you choose is always a unique decision for your business.
-Whether or not something works for you will depend on what you are aiming to achieve.
 We’ve outlined some of the potential downfalls of enabling Search Partners:

 - Inability to optimise for search partners – Unfortunately, you don’t have the option to create a separate campaign for partners.
 It might be more beneficial for you to optimise and adjust your bid depending on the Search Partner you are targeting.
 For example, Bing Ads have this feature in their Syndicated Partners Network.

 - Enabled by default – When you create a new search campaign, Google Ads will opt you in to search partners by default.
 You will be targeting search partners unless you switch this feature off.
 The good news is, it’s easy to opt-out.
 Simply disable the feature on your campaign settings page:

 Is enabling Search Partners the right move for your business?

 Search Partners has been around for a while; it’s a feature that is accessible and quite easy to use for agencies and advertisers.
 So, how would it potentially improve your digital marketing strategy and performance?

 We’ve listed what we think are the main pros of enabling search partners within your PPC campaigns.

 - Increased reach – You’ll be increasing your reach on existing search campaigns.